mandeeps/SU-WaterCam/README.md

 dtparam=i2c_arm_baudrate=10000

 if there are issues with taking high-resolution images use the vc4-kms-v3d driver with options: dtoverlay=vc4-kms-v3d,cma-320

+Can also add nohdmi to the vc4-kms-v3d line to disable HDMI ports and save ~30mA

 ### Add to /boot/cmdline.txt
 spidev.bufsiz=131072        - for Flir camera